axibase/atsd/administration/compaction.md

 To trigger the compaction manually, open the **Settings > Storage > Compaction** page and click **Start ATSD Compaction**.

-The space savings in ATSD are achieved by its built-in compression codes as well as by the file system compression in the underlying storage system (HBase).
+The space savings in ATSD are achieved by its compression codes as well as by the file system compression in the underlying storage system (HBase).

 ## ATSD Compression